 The certificate is valid for two years and can be renewed via a webinar.

-There are also European, Latin American and Canadian versions of the curriculum.
+There are also European, Asian and Canadian versions of the curriculum.

 According to MPI, participants will earn four clock hours in the Strategic Domain A: Strategic Planning area of the CMP program and learn the following: